fancasey/blog/posts/year1.md

 ---
 title: 'Freshman Year Done'
 date: '2024-4-30'
-brief: 'I am done!
-Who would've thought?'
+brief: "I am done!
+Who would've thought?"
 ---
 Hi.
 It's been a minute.
 I haven't really had anything to write about, and I still don't really (maybe except one thing), but I feel like I need to show I didn't just make this blog to make a website.
 # Semester 1